jammerware/final-react-router/README.md

 **Tasks**

-1. Some absent-minded developer (who will go unnamed) seems to have gotten sidetracked in the middle of sprucing up the
+1. Some absent-minded engineer (who will go unnamed) seems to have gotten sidetracked in the middle of a task.
+If you look at `App.js`, you'll see that an attribute of the `SiteBanner` component suggests that the header at the top of the page should say "My Twitter is the best twitter", but when we look at the page, we see it says "Decent Twitter".

 2. You may have noticed that The `ViewTweet` component has some interesting bugs.